Why do we need palm oil?

 Sustainable palm oil is a versatile raw material that is the most land-use efficient vegetable oil.
 It is the source of livelihoods for millions of famers and communities across Indonesia and Malaysia, and is growing in importance in Africa and Latin America.

-While palm oil has many positive attributes, there is a strong link between the way in which it is grown and deforestation.
+Whilst palm oil has many positive attributes, there is a strong link between the way in which it is grown and deforestation.
 The practice of clearing forests to make room for palm oil is a major contributor to climate change, accounting for over half of land conversion and up to 15% of global emissions.
-Forests also support a staggering 80% of terrestrial biodiversity, and many of the ecosystem services on which we depend, such as watershed protection and fertile soils.
+Forests also support 80% of land-based biodiversity, and many of the ecosystem services on which we depend, such as watershed protection and fertile soils.

 We take the principle of no deforestation very seriously.
 By sourcing sustainably, we aim to reduce the impact of palm oil cultivation on forests, and drive positive economic and social impacts for smallholder farmers, indigenous people and forest communities.
 In the long-term, the only way consumers will continue to enjoy products with palm oil as an ingredient, is if it is sustainably sourced.
 That is why we are using our influence to play a leading role in transforming the industry.

 A strong track record